llvm/torch-mlir/docs/development.md

 ```

 Also, ensure that you have the appropriate `python-dev` package installed
 to access the Python development libraries / headers.
+For example, you can install
+it with the following `apt` command on Ubuntu/Debian`.

 ```
 sudo apt install python3-dev